bitcoinops/bitcoinops.github.io/_topics/en/htlc-endorsement.md

   - title: "BLIPs #27 adds BLIP04 for an experimental HTLC endorsement signaling protocol"
     url: /en/newsletters/2024/08/16/#blips-27

+  - title: "Testing of hybrid jamming mitigation and addition of bidirectional reputation"
+    url: /en/newsletters/2024/09/27/#hybrid-jamming-mitigation-testing-and-changes

 ## Optional.
 Same format as "primary_sources" above
 see_also: